Water is the source of all things, but also the essence of the fish tank.

 You think to yourself, “Should I just do nothing and let nature take its course?”
 Experienced fish-keeping friends tell you, “For a new tank, as long as ammonia and nitrite levels are not rising, doing nothing is the best way to go.
 Cleaning the filter will do nothing but disrupt the few beneficial bacteria that have a chance to build up.”
 With a try-it attitude, you let those brown plants grow wild in your tank, but after a few days, the aquarium still didn’t get any improvement, and even the fish and shrimp died for no reason.

-At this point, you start to panic, watching more and more brown plants in your brand-new aquarium grow and spread, you suddenly have a kind of fear and anxiety, frustration like a dark cloud over your head, and you decided to do something to change the current bad status of your aquarium.
+At this point, you start to panic, watching more and more brown plants in your brand-new aquarium grow and spread, you suddenly have a kind of fear and anxiety, frustration like a dark cloud over your head, and you decide to do something to change the current bad status of your aquarium.

 If the above is happening to you, then you must read this article!

-First of all, you need to understand one of the most basic questions: that is, what exactly are those brown plants in your aquarium?
+First, you need to understand one of the most basic questions: that is, what exactly are those brown plants in your aquarium?

 Diatoms are arguably the largest group of algae and are also known as “brown algae” in the aquarium world because they contain golden-brown diatoms, which is why they are often brown.
 It can be found in any kind of water where there is light, just a little or a lot.
 Diatoms are the most likely algae to appear and grow at the beginning of the tank.